signature-opensource/CK-Globalization/README.md

 a more "general culture".
 This forms a tree with the [`CultureInfo.Invariant`](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.invariantculture) at its root.

-The path from a CutureInfo to the Invariant root acts as fallback chain:
+The path from a CultureInfo to the Invariant root acts as fallback chain:
 ```
 pa-Guru-IN - Punjabi (Gurmukhi, India)
 pa-Guru - Punjabi (Gurmukhi)